-DOMA does not ban same-sex marriages in itself.
-Neither does it require any state to ban them.
-DOMA defines marriage as a union between a man and a woman only.
-The act also specifically denies federal benefits to same-sex couples.
-The act states that any federal law that applies to married couples does not apply to same-sex couple: statutory and administrative use of terms such as "marriage" and "spouse" under federal law only apply to heterosexual couples.
-In addition to the federal law, many states passed their own defense of marriage laws.
+DOMA did not ban same-sex marriages in itself, neither did it require any state to ban them.
+DOMA defined marriage as a union between a man and a woman only and specifically denied federal benefits to same-sex couples.
+The act states that any federal law that applies to married couples does not apply to a same-sex couple: statutory and administrative use of terms such as "marriage" and "spouse" under federal law only applied to heterosexual couples prior to the Court's 2013 ruling.

 The Call for a Constitutional Amendment

-In February 2004, President George W. Bush called for a constitutional amendment to protect marriage.
+In February 2004, President George W. Bush called for a constitutional amendment to ban same-sex marriage nationwide.
 The president said that DOMA was vulnerable to attack under the Full Faith and Credit clause, a sentiment echoed by numerous commentators.
-He stated only way to ensure that DOMA would not be struck down by "activist courts" is through an amendment that would" fully protect marriage, while leaving the state legislatures free to make their own choices in defining legal arrangements other than marriage."
-Proposed amendments have been introduced in Congress, but no vote has yet taken place.
+President Bush stated that only way to ensure DOMA would not be struck down by "activist courts" is through an amendment that would" fully protect marriage, while leaving the state legislatures free to make their own choices in defining legal arrangements other than marriage."
+Proposed amendments had been introduced in Congress, but no vote had taken place.

 Bush threw his support behind a federal marriage amendment after events in Massachusetts and San Francisco.
 In late 2003 and early 2004, officials in both places seemingly authorized same-sex marriages.

 When DOMA became law, it was a source of constant debate as to whether it would be struck down.
 This became a moot point when the Obergefell ruling came down.